 \subsubsection{Correlation between edge contribution and importance indexes}

-We first use Eq.\ref{eq16} to calculate the \emph{ECI} between edge contribution and different edge importance indexes for each dataset.
-The obtained experimental results are shown in Fig. \ref{fig.5}.
-For bio-graph and chemo-graph datasets, compared with other edge importance indexes, CC, DC and C are highly correlated with the edge contribution, and the average $ECI$ across the datasets are about 0.70 (CC), 0.68 (DC) and 0.65 (C).
-For social network datasets, CC has almost the largest $ECI$ (0.69) with the edge contribution, and C still maintains a satisfying correlation with edge contribution (0.66).
-This observation means that the important edges obtained by the edge importance indexes have good consistency with that obtained by edge contribution.
-The edges which have a large contribution to the graph classification result usually have larger edge importance.
-It also verifies that it is reasonable to preserve the critical structure of the graph through the edge importance indexes.
+{We first used Eq.(\ref{eq16}) to calculate the \emph{ECI} between the edge contribution and different edge importance indexes for each dataset.
+The experimental results are presented in Fig. \ref{fig.5}.
+For the ten datasets, compared to the other two edge importance indexes: DC, C, and CC are highly correlated with the edge contribution, and the average \emph{ECI} values across the datasets are approximately 0.65 (DC), 0.64 (C), and 0.68 (CC).
+This observation provides solid evidence that the important edges obtained by the edge importance indexes are consistent with those obtained by the edge contribution.
+The edges that significantly contribute to the graph classification result typically have larger edge importance.
+It also verifies that it is reasonable to preserve the critical structure of the graph through edge importance indexes.}